mcaiati2/my-react-portfolio/copiedREADME.md

-TODO - Image on About Page
-TODO - Add About Page veribage
 TODO - github and deployed app links (?)
-TODO - fix form styling

 TODO - Explain Work.tsx code that we added
 TODO - Explain index.scss code that we added